Ivan Neumyvakin: Biography

 He was vice president of the Russian Association of folk medicine (РАНМ) since 2012.

 He was the Chairman of the Academic council of this Association after its reorganization.

 He was a member of the Bureau of the Academic Council of the All-Russian Research Center for Traditional Folk Medicine.

 He was an assistant to the deputy of the State Duma of the Russian Federation.

 He was a Member of the Presidium of The 100 Years Club (as well as his friend Nikolay Drozdov).

 He also was Academician of the International Informatization Academy and of the European Academy of Natural Sciences and of the Academy of Medical and Technical Sciences and of the International Charity Academy (since 2010).

-He was a Honorary Member of the "Generals of the World for Peace" International Association (since 2014).
+He was an Honorary Member of the "Generals of the World for Peace" International Association (since 2014).
 He was given the Medal of this Association in 2016 for peacemaking activities.

 I.P.
 Neumyvakin received the Order of Holy Prince Daniel of Moscow, from Patriarch Alexy II of Moscow.

 I.P.
 Neumyvakin is the author of more than 250 scientific papers.
 He also is the author about 100 books.
 He has about 100 inventions.

 His wife, Lyudmila Stepanovna, was also a physician.